Probability

 Steve Evans

-large random combinatorial structures, random matrices, superprocesses & other measure-valued processes, probability on algebraic structures -particularly local fields, applications of stochastic processes to biodemography, mathematical…
+large random combinatorial structures and probabilistic combinatorics, superprocesses and other measure-valued processes, probability on algebraic structures, applications of stochastic processes to biodemography, mathematical finance, population genetics, phylogenetics…

 Shirshendu Ganguly

-models of percolation, phase transitions in statistical mechanics, mixing time of Markov chains, random walk on graphs, counting problems in non-linear sparse settings
+models of percolation, phase transitions in statistical mechanics, mixing time of Markov chains, random walks on graphs

 Vadim Gorin